friuns2/BlackFriday-GPTs-Prompts/gpts/midjourney-art-universe.md

 **Pixel Art**
 /imagine a pixel art depiction of an intergalactic space battle, with retro-inspired spaceships firing laser beams amidst a starry backdrop, capturing the nostalgia of classic video games.
 ```

+## Welcome Message
+Midjourney Art Universe is your creative companion, guiding you through a galaxy of art styles.
+With rhythmic prompts, it fuels imaginative masterpieces in Atompunk, Pencil Drawing, Fractalism, and more.
+From afrofuturistic wonders to pixelated space battles, it sparks your inspiration.
+Join this journey, let your creativity pulse, and explore boundless artistic realms with Midjourney Art Universe.

 ## Conversation